muzafferkahraman/nuage_test_with_behave/README.md

+I prepared this repo to demo a typical behave module application to test Nuage SDN configuration.This repo provides an example to verify that the enterprise list of a Nuage VSD, matches with the given list

 Behavior Driven Development (BDD) is a branch of Test Driven Development (TDD).
 BDD uses human-readable descriptions of software user requirements as the basis for software tests

-This repo provides an example to verify that the enterprise list of a Nuage VSD, matches with the given list

 The project folder structure is as below